keonepulse/Ouro/README.md

 **Available Metadata Fields:**

-- `imports`: List of external libraries the function depends on.
+- `imports` — list of external libraries the function depends on.
-- `dependencies`: List of other functions this function depends on.
+- `dependencies` — list of other functions this function depends on.
-- `key_dependencies`: List of secret keys required by the function.
+- `key_dependencies` — list of secret keys required by the function.
-- `metadata["description"]`: A description of what the function does.
+- `metadata["description"]` — a description of what the function does.

 ## Function Loading

-In addition to using `register_function`, you can use `load_function` to load plugins or draft packs of functions.
-BabyAGI comes with built-in function packs, or you can load your own packs by pointing to the file path.
+In addition to `register_function`, you can use `load_functions` to load plugins or packs of functions.
+The framework comes with built-in function packs, or you can load your own by pointing to a file path.

-You can find available function packs in `babyagi/functionz/packs`.
+Available function packs live in `babyagi/functionz/packs`.

 **Loading Custom Function Packs:**